-Introduction: Epoxy Resin River Table With FIRE GLASS
+Introduction: LED Epoxy Resin River Table That GLOWS

 Hey Everyone, Jeremy Hoffpauir here.
 I received a lot of positive feedback over the last few months on my previous two epoxy resin table projects, so I decided to build an LED Epoxy Resin River Table with Sinker Cypress.
 This table has embedded fire glass and hairpin legs.